Guidance

 The FRS sample in Great Britain, as described earlier, is selected using a stratified design, based on addresses clustered within postcode sectors.
 As a result, FRS sampling error is not just dependent on the variability between sample units (households, benefit units, individuals), but also on the variability between postcode sectors.

-For example, if a sample characteristic is distributed differently by postcode sector (i.e. is clustered) the representativeness of a given sample is reduced, and the variability of repeated samples would be greater overall than would occur in a simple random sample of the same size.
+For example, if a sample characteristic is unevenly spread by postcode sector (i.e. is clustered) the representativeness of a given sample is reduced, and the variability of repeated samples would be greater overall than would occur in a simple random sample of the same size.
 Therefore, the mathematical accounting for clustering causes the (actual) sampling error to be greater than a sampling error calculated under the assumption of simple random sampling.

 Following the survey fieldwork, far more is known about those sampled.
 For certain characteristics, this information can be compared to known population totals and weighted to ensure proportionate representation of those otherwise disproportionately sampled (see the Grossing Information in Section 6 of the FRS Background Information and Methodology).
 This can be thought of as increasing the representativeness of the sample or reducing the variability that would be observed if making repeated samples.
 The effect is therefore similar to stratification and reduces the sampling error.
 For this reason, this process is also called post-stratification.

-Communicating uncertainty within FRS-based Estimates
+Communicating uncertainty within FRS-based estimates

 Standard errors, design factors and confidence intervals vary from survey estimate to survey estimate.
 A new standard error methodology was introduced from the 2021 to 2022 publication, following a similar method to that used in the HBAI publication since the financial year ending 2016.
 Standard errors, design factors, and confidence intervals on estimates are now calculated using a bootstrap resampling method that accounts for the complex survey design and post-stratification weighting as fully as possible.
 An overview of this methodology, written by the Institute for Fiscal Studies, can be found in this methodological note from 2017.

-• Uncertainty is approximated by treating the achieved sample as if it were the population and repeatedly drawing sub-samples at random from that achieved sample
+• Uncertainty is approximated by treating the achieved sample as if it were the population and repeatedly drawing sub-samples at random from that achieved sample.

 • This process is referred to as ‘resampling’ and the result is a series of ‘resamples’.
 Resamples are drawn to mimic the original sampling methodology and replicate its effects on the reliability of any results.
-This means that stratification and clustering information and systematic random sampling processes are used to replicate the original FRS household selection process
+This means that stratification and clustering information and systematic random sampling processes are used to replicate the original FRS household selection process.

 • Households can be selected multiple times, since resamples are drawn with replacement, and the unequal probability of selection of households is accounted for by using a grossing factor.
 Each FRS resample is smaller than the original sample size by about two thirds.
 The magnitude of the estimates of uncertainty is driven by the ratio between the size of the original FRS sample and the size of the resamples.
-In this case, since the resamples have a smaller sample size than that of the original FRS sample, it is likely that the estimates of uncertainty presented in the Methodology and Standard Error tables are more likely to be overestimates of the true uncertainty in the FRS sample rather than underestimates
+In this case, since the resamples have a smaller sample size than that of the original FRS sample, it is likely that the estimates of uncertainty presented in the Methodology and Standard Error tables are more likely to be overestimates of the true uncertainty in the FRS sample rather than underestimates.

 • Once households are selected, each FRS household is assigned a grossing factor in a process identical to the full sample.
-Altogether, this produces a series of alternative samples from which to calculate a series of alternative estimates
+Altogether, this produces a series of alternative samples from which to calculate a series of alternative estimates.

 The variability in these alternative estimates is used to quantify the uncertainty in the original estimate in two ways: